Climate Research Accelerator (CRX) projects

 Colin Gallagher – Project Lead

-The methods developed from this project stand to fundamentally advance the science of community resilience as network-based phenomenon.
-With a feasible approach to surveying networked-based community resilience in hand, the research team will use these advanced as a springboard for engagement with a range of recovery agencies, exploring how information on social connectedness in a community may aid recovery workers.
+The methods developed from this project stand to fundamentally advance the science of community resilience as a network-based phenomenon.
+With a feasible approach to surveying network-based community resilience in hand, the research team used these advances as a springboard for engagement with a range of recovery agencies, exploring how information on social connectedness in a community may aid recovery workers.
+The project leads are already in the process of engaging with disaster practitioners to ascertain the usefulness of network analysis in the community.

 • Mothering in Crisis: Family, Disaster and Climate Change